robkinyon/dbix-class/docs/sims.markdown

     # other columns here ...
 );
 ```
+This is nice because it reuses the same sort of functionality that the "name"
+type introduced, but instead of a "type", we have a "func" (short for function).
+This will create product names like "red bow" or "pink tree" or even "blue car".
+The names will be random, but "reasonable-looking".
+Hopefully, they will even
+occassionally cause a test to fail, exposing subtle bugs in our application.

-Now, our magic invocation can look like this:
+Now, our magic invocation would look like this:
 ```perl
 my $objects = do_magic_thing({
     Invoice => [